LorittaBot/DiscordInteraKTions/README.md

         override val options = Option

         object Option : ApplicationCommandOptions() {
-            val character = string("character", "Select a Character!") // Here we are creating a String option .choice("loritta", "Loritta Morenitta :3") // ...with custom choices!
+            val character = string("character", "Select a Character!") { // Here we are creating a String option choice("loritta", "Loritta Morenitta :3") // ...with custom choices! choice("pantufa", "Pantufa ;w;")
-                .choice("pantufa", "Pantufa ;w;")
-                .choice("gabriela", "Gabriela ^-^")
+                choice("gabriela", "Gabriela ^-^")
-                .register() // Don't forget to register!
+            }

-            val repeat = optionalInteger("repeat", "How many times the character name should be repeated") // Here we are creating a Int option
+            val repeat = optionalLong("repeat", "How many times the character name should be repeated") // Here we are creating a Int option
-                .register() // This isn't required (so it is optional!) and, as always, don't forget to register!
         }
     }